jasonpincin/log-stream/README.md

 `hostname` contains the hostname of the node process that the log message originated from, as output from `os.hostname()`

-`ns` will be a string (assigned or random).
+`prefix` will be a string or null.

-`nsPath` will contain an array of all namespaces the log message traversed (when chaining).

 `level` will contain the level in which the message was recorded.